My Doctor Prescribed The Wrong Dosage, Could I Claim?

 - Prescribing too strong a dose causing the patient to overdose

-- Prescribing the wrong strength for a certain age, such as giving an adult’s strength, or dose, of medication to a child
+- The strength prescribed is wrong for a certain age, such as giving an adult’s strength, or dose, of medication to a child

 Incorrect dosage of medication can lead to all manner of health problems, sometimes having very serious and permanent side effects.
 As an example, if a doctor prescribed the wrong dosage of the painkiller paracetamol causing the patient to take too much, this could potentially cause irreversible damage to the liver which essentially can lead to liver failure or loss of life.